 Calling in external support to turn things around

 Since the probe began, Uber has seen some top executives walk out the door.
-Recruiters have also found it hard to retain and hire top talent.
+Recruiters have also found it hard to retain employees and hire top talent.
 Amidst all this, Uber has focused on looking outside the company to solve its internal problem.

 Frances Frei is one of them who has joined Uber to turn around the organisation through a series of changes focusing on Uber’s gender and diversity problems.
 Frei is a well-acclaimed management academic from Harvard Business School and is joining as Senior Vice President — Leadership & Strategy.